mmusthafapt/oi-task-1/Readme.md

 Prometheus, Grafana, vault & ELK stack can be installed and managed inside and ouside of the kubernetes cluster(on same or different).
 However, deploying them on the kubernetes cluster and automating its management with ArgoCD by adding Applicationsets for each components is the recommended approach.

+## Secure the cluster
+Securing the cluster involves several best practices and built-in features to ensure the security and integrity of the environment.

+1. Use cloud features like IAM roles and policies, IAM Role to Service Account, Pod identity, configure security groups, enable audit logs.
+2. Enable encryption.
+3. Implement network policies.
+4. Scan container images and nodes.
+5. Scan cluster for vulnerabilities with tools like kubeBench.
+6. Perform load test to the application.
+Tools like k6, Hey can be used.
+7. Use secret management tools like Vault, AWS secret manager, Bitnami Sealed secrets.